Xakaiczar/ProjectWarehouseWreckage/README.md

 ![Image PWW 1.1 - Blueprint Class for projectile](https://github.com/Xakaiczar/Portfolio/blob/main/images/PWW/PWW%20-%201.1.png)

-To fire a projectile, one first needs to be spawned into the world.
+Before we can fire a projectile, one needs to be spawned into the world.
 Using a reference to the projectile blueprint made in the previous step, an instance of that class is created in the Main level blueprint and spawned in the world at the player's location using SpawnActor.

 PROJECTILE CODE